 |What should I know as a transfer student?||

 |Does this major have an approved Associate Degree for Transfer (ADT) roadmap?||

 |What should I know as a Freshman?||

+Almost any of our lower-division courses are great for freshmen year study of Philosophy and Religion, and also fulfill your general education (GE) requirements.
 We recommend taking the following general education courses in your first year:

 For A3 Critical Thinking - PHIL 110 Introduction to Critical Thinking